Skip to main content

 Essential medicines, including inhalers and liquid dietary foodstuffs

-We know some passengers will need to bring liquid medicines with them so please brings as much as you require for your trip, even if it exceeds the normal liquid limits, along with a supporting prescription or doctor’s note.
+We know some passengers will need to bring liquid medicines with them so please bring as much as you require for your trip, along with a supporting prescription or doctor’s note.

 Medical devices and assistance